 The A-team quickly realized that despite writing blogs and acting as a large presence in the Sydney office, they needed to keep remote teams more in the loop.
 It was hard to have the same kind of voice when they couldn’t randomly stop in on a stand-up or make a quick announcement at an all-hands.
 As a result, both Marty and Andreas said that, in retrospect, to improve the experience for remote teams it would make sense to distribute the A-team members across every major engineering location.
 These champions could be 100% focused on ensuring that 1) communication flowed from office to office and 2) that each team got the same support locally when and if things did break.

 Lesson 4: don’t underestimate scope creep

-While the A-team was focused on keeping the JIRA Renaissance project on track and putting out fires, Marty and Andreas admitted that it was hard to keep track of all of the new code and changes dropping into the main branch.
+While the A-team was focused on keeping their project on track and putting out fires, Marty and Andreas admitted that it was hard to keep track of all of the new code and changes dropping into the main branch.
 A simple library bump to fix a bug could bring in unexpected changes that had fallout across the JIRA team and that even the A-team was not aware of or prepared to deal with.

 Marty and Andreas proposed that in the future they would not only need a clear picture of everything that was changing, but also that the execution of their project should be different.
 A large change like the work to build the JIRA platform and get it ready for the three products built on top should not have been coupled with any other major changes.
 JIRA Renaissance alone brought with it lots of 3rd party library upgrades like Google’s guava.
 Marty and Andreas are currently coming up with strategies to make dealing with this sort of extensive change easier, like using a mono-repo to consolidate code and make refactoring to deal with API changes a lot easier, or re-jigging the CI pans to get more visibility into where things break ahead of time.